Why more migrant children are arriving at the U.S.-Mexico border By Reuters - Up News Info

 Central America has recently been battered by hurricanes and slumping economies in the wake of the COVID-19 pandemic, which has spurred more migration.

-Republicans argue Biden has encouraged illegal immigration by rolling back Trump’s policies.
-But border arrests have been gradually rising since a sharp decline in April 2020 as countries shut borders due to the pandemic.
+Republicans argue Biden has encouraged illegal immigration by rolling back many of the hard-line policies of his Republican predecessor.
+But border arrests have been gradually rising since April 2020, when countries shut borders due to the pandemic.

-Biden told ABC in an interview on Tuesday that it was nonsense that more migrants were coming because he is “a nice guy,” saying “they come because their circumstance is so bad.”
+Biden told ABC in an interview earlier this month that it was nonsense that more migrants were coming because he is “a nice guy,” saying “they come because their circumstance is so bad.”

-Biden officials and migrant advocates, however, acknowledge that the current increase is at least partly due to a recent policy change that now allows unaccompanied children into the country.
+Biden officials and migrant advocates, however, acknowledge that the current increase is at least partly due to a recent policy change that allows unaccompanied children into the country after they were blocked for much of 2020.

-The Biden administration continues to expel single adults and families crossing illegally, with some exceptions.

-There were similar spikes in 2019 and 2014 under Trump and former President Barack Obama, respectively.
-Graphic https://graphics.reuters.com/USA-IMMIGRATION/BORDER/xklpyoalapg/index.html

 ARE THE CHILDREN TRULY UNACCOMPANIED?

 Some children do make the potentially dangerous trip to the border alone or with a smuggler, according to immigration experts.
-But in other cases, children travel with older siblings, grandparents or other relatives, and can be split apart by CBP after being caught at the border.
+In other cases, children travel with older siblings, grandparents or other relatives, and can be split apart by CBP after being caught at the border.

 If the parents and children entered as a family, they could be expelled under Title 42, a Trump-era health order to limit the spread of COVID-19.